 Why do we recommend it?

-The cloud storage and link invite systems on this list are great but not everyone needs that degree of service.
-If you just want a short-term secure link invite file sharing platform, Send Anywhere is a good system to try.
+The cloud storage and link invite systems we checked out are great but not everyone needs that degree of service.
+If you just want a short-term secure link invite file-sharing platform, Send Anywhere is a good system to try.

 Who is it recommended for?

-Businesses that need to send out a lot of files and don’t want to be bothered with retaining those files or managing storage space would enjoy the Send Anywhere system.
-The type of activity that the system would be suitable for would be event invites or routine, non-personal notifications, such as those used by a healthcare provider, a car mechanic garage, or a legal service.
+Businesses that need to send out files and don’t want to manage storage space for the files would enjoy the Send Anywhere system.
+The type of activity that the system would be suitable for would be event invites or routine, non-personal notifications, such as those used by a healthcare provider, a car garage, or a legal service.
+During our testing, we identified the following pros and cons related to Send Anywhere.

 Pros:

-- Supports up to 10 GB of files per send
+- Supports up to 10 GB of Files per Send: Accommodating larger file sizes for more extensive data sharing.

 Cons:

-- Not a viable solution for site replication or server backups
+- Not a Viable Solution for Site Replication: Send Anywhere is not designed as a solution for site replication or server backups.

 12. WeTransfer

 Finally, we have WeTransfer.
-It’s is a free online file-sharing service that requires no registration.
+It’s a free online file-sharing service that requires no registration.
 All you need to do to use it is go onto the website, add your file, enter the destination email address, your email address, and a message.
 The free version enables you to transfer up to 2GB worth of files.
+When we tested WeTransfer we found the following key features.

 Unique feature